Merchant Shipping (Protection) Act

 Ship managers will only be allowed to employ security guards from companies granted a permit for this purpose by the Human Environment and Transport Inspectorate (ILT).

-If the ILT has issued a permit to a maritime security company, ship managers may apply to the Coastguard to allow armed private security guards on board.
-Such permission will only be granted to ships flying the Dutch flag that satisfy the conditions.
+If the ILT has has granted a permit to a maritime security company, ship managers may apply to the Coastguard for permission to deploy armed private security guards on board.
+Only merchant vessels sailing under the Dutch flag that meet the conditions will be granted permission.
 Ship managers must request permission from the Coastguard for each shipping route on which they seek to deploy security guards.

-There is also an overview with frequently asked questions about the amendment of the Merchant Shipping (Protection) Act.
+The Dutch government website includes an overview of frequently asked questions about the amendment of the Merchant Shipping (Protection) Act.